-As part of Hampshire's approach to tackling the COVID-19 pandemic, Hampshire County Council are delivering a service of Community Testing using Lateral Flow Tests (LFT) to identify asymptomatic residents.
+As part of Isle of Wight Council's approach to tackling the COVID-19 pandemic, Isle of Wight Council are delivering a service of Target Community Testing using Lateral Flow Device Tests (LFD) to identify asymptomatic residents.

-Community testing aims to identify people without symptoms of Covid, with additional targeting for people who may be at heightened risk of infection - including those who need to leave home for work, carers and people who either work or live with children.
+Community testing aims to identify people without symptoms of COVID-19 with additional targeting for people who may be at heightened risk of infection - including those who need to leave home for work, carers and people who either work or live with children.